Therapeutic phlebotomy is the cornerstone, front line, most important element of hemochromatosis treatment.

 Even though phlebotomy is safe and effective, some individuals have a difficult time.

 Perhaps they have low blood volume and are subject to fainting.
 Perhaps their veins collapse.
 Perhaps they have had so many therapeutic phlebotomies that their veins have developed scar tissue.

 Some folks just plain old do not like it.

 I have heard all these stories and more from individuals suffering from hemochromatosis.
 It can be hard– believe me, I know!

-For individuals with the greatest amount of iron, you may be donating blood weekly until your numbers improve.
+For individuals with high iron overload, you may be donating blood weekly until your numbers improve.

-Besides iron chelating medicines (which have their own pros and cons), phlebotomy is really the only conventional way to get that iron out of your body.
+Besides iron-chelating medicines (which have their own pros and cons), phlebotomy is really the only conventional way to get excess iron out of your body.

 Some symptoms can persist beyond the treatment.